Superconvergence phenomenon in Wiener chaoses: Introduction

 \end{theorem} Let us make some comments on this theorem.

 \begin{itemize}[wide] \item The main assumption concerns only the projection of $F_n$ on $\mathcal{W}_m$.
 The projection on the other Wiener chaoses only need to be bounded. \item The conclusion implies that the density of $F_n$ regularizes as $n$ tends to $+\infty$.
 At this level of generality, $(F_n)_n$ does not converge in law.
 It is not possible to talk about smooth convergence of the densities.
-Nevertheless, our result implies that all the limits in law of a subsequence of $(F_n)$ have a smooth density, and that the subsequence of the densities converges smoothly. \end{itemize}
+Nevertheless, by the same argument as in the proof of \cref{th:main-density-vector}, our result implies that all the limits in law of a subsequence of $(F_n)$ have a smooth density, and that the subsequence of the densities converges smoothly. \end{itemize}

 Concerning smooth normal convergence, we state the following corollary.
 We write $\mathsf{D}^{2} F$ for the \emph{Malliavin Hessian} of $F$, and for an Hilbert--Schmidt operator $\mathsf{A}$, we write $\rho(\mathsf{A})$ for its spectral radius. \begin{corollary} Consider a sequence $(F_n) \subset \mathcal{W}_{\leq m}$ and the sequence of associated densities $(f_n)$.
 Assume either of the three following situations hold. \begin{enumerate}[(a),wide] \item $F_{n} - \mathsf{J}_{m}F_{n} \to 0$ in $L^{2}$, and $(F_{n})$ converges in law to a standard Gaussian.